mutfak/awesome-apple-weekly-news/README.md

 ##### About

 A curated list of awesome iOS, MAC OSX, tvOS, watchOS, Apple stocks, investments news and much more.

 Every week list will be divided into categories such as develoment, business related announcements from Apple and others.
 In each category, the order is for contribution.
 If you want to contribute, please read the [guide](https://github.com/mutfak/awesome-apple-weekly-news/blob/master/CONTRIBUTION.md).

 List will contain weekly news and previous weeks' table.

-News from current week will be shown in README.
-News from previous weeks will be accesible from here.
+News from previous weeks will be accesible from [here](https://github.com/mutfak/awesome-apple-weekly-news/tree/master/PreviousWeeks).

 News in categories will be marked with certain emojis:
 - Swift - :large_orange_diamond: